alsaibie/me417/numerical_lessons_julia/Numerical_Lesson_2.md

 Hint: Solve for a linear systems of equation or use Cramer's rule.

-Hint: Use the following functions: numden(), sym2poly() and tf() to convert a symbolic T.F to a Laplace T.F.

 Simulate the response to a step input using the ControlSystems.jl *stepplot()* command.

 Table 1 Disk Drive Parameters